liguowang/cpgtools/README.md

   -r GENE_FILE, --refgene=GENE_FILE
                         Reference gene model in BED12 format
                         (https://genome.ucsc.edu/FAQ/FAQformat.html#format1).
-                        "One gene one transcipt" is recommended.
-Since most genes have multple transcripts, one can collapse multiple transcripts of the same gene into a single super transcript or select the canonical transcript.
+                        "One gene one transcript" is recommended.
+Since most genes have multiple transcripts, one can collapse multiple transcripts of the same gene into a single super transcript or select the canonical transcript.
   -u BASAL_UP_SIZE, --basal-up=BASAL_UP_SIZE